DETAILED ACTION

 d) generating, by the merchant-end device executing, the service-related data using the header information and the content information (¶¶0107-0108[the seed input may be used to generate an online store for the user… the online store generation may be performed in conjunction with an overall website generation process, such as the processes illustrated in FIGS. 4, 9, and 10.
 Referring to FIG. 17, at step 1700 the web server 100 may receive the seed input from the user or another entity, or obtain the seed input automatically using any of the methods described above.
 Accordingly, the seed input may be stored in a data store in advance of generating the online store, or the web server may obtain the seed input and immediately begin creating the online store]); and

-e) transmitting, by the merchant-end device executing, the service-related data to the server as an entry of to-be-searched service-related data to enable the server to store the entry of to-be-searched service-related data in the data storage (Fig. 4; ¶0129[The templates may be stored on the web server 100 or in a remote database accessible by the web server 100.]; Examiner notes that a generated website is comparable to a “to-be-searched service-related data”).
+e) transmitting, by the merchant-end device executing, the service-related data to the server as an entry of to-be-searched service-related data to enable the server to store the entry of to-be-searched service-related data in the data storage (Fig. 4; ¶0129[The templates may be stored on the web server 100 or in a remote database accessible by the web server 100.]; Examiner notes that a generated website is comparable to a “to-be-searched service-related data”);

-The method of Batina is applicable to the method of Silveira as they share characteristics and capabilities, namely, they are both targeted to improving search for services.
-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the device as disclosed by Silveira to include an AI assistant software program as taught by Batina.
-One of ordinary skill in the art would have been motivated to expand the method of Silveira in order to discern a user's needs based on user interactions (¶0003).
+The method of Polonov is applicable to the method of Silveira as they share characteristics and capabilities, namely, they are both targeted to improving communication with a user.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the providing service-related data as disclosed by Silveira to include an AI assistant and transforming information into a serialization format as taught by Polonov.
+One of ordinary skill in the art would have been motivated to expand the method of Silveira in order to communicate with customers, patients, consumers, or other recipients of call center communications (¶0039).

-Regarding Claim 2, Silveira in view of Batina teaches the method as claimed in Claim 1, Silveira further discloses wherein step b) includes performing a search for domain knowledge associated with the merchandise based on the product data so as to obtain the merchandise-related data (¶0108[The steps immediately subsequent to collecting the seed input may include identifying the entity (step 305), collecting data pertaining to the entity from the internet and data stores (step 310), and categorizing the entity (step 315), each as described above.
+Regarding Claim 2, Silveira in view of Polonov teaches the method as claimed in Claim 1, Silveira discloses wherein step b) includes performing a search for domain knowledge associated with the merchandise based on the product data so as to obtain the merchandise-related data (¶0108[The steps immediately subsequent to collecting the seed input may include identifying the entity (step 305), collecting data pertaining to the entity from the internet and data stores (step 310), and categorizing the entity (step 315), each as described above.
 The data stores from which data is collected at step 310 may in particular include data stores where product information is likely to be found, including the entity's previous website, business listing data stores 140, point-of-sale transaction data stores 150, and offline crawling data stores 155.]; Examiner notes that collecting data from the internet and data stores is comparable to performing a search for domain knowledge associated with the product).

-Regarding Claim 4, Silveira in view of Batina teaches the method as claimed in Claim 1, Silveira discloses the service system further being connected via the network to a map-service device that provides a map service, the method further comprising, after step e) (Fig. 1; ¶0066[Similarly, if a portion of the potential content is identified by the content framework as a business address, that information can then be used to display a map on the website that depicts the location of the address.] in view of ¶0045 which discloses a map-service device that provides a map service):
+Regarding Claim 4, Silveira in view of Polonov teaches the method as claimed in Claim 1, Silveira discloses the service system further being connected via the network to a map-service device that provides a map service, the method further comprising, after step e) (Fig. 1; ¶0066[Similarly, if a portion of the potential content is identified by the content framework as a business address, that information can then be used to display a map on the website that depicts the location of the address.] in view of ¶0045 which discloses a map-service device that provides a map service):

 in response to receipt of an access link to the entry of to-be-searched service-related data from the server, transmitting, by the merchant-end device executing, a landmark adding request that includes the access link and the location of the merchant included in the registration information to the map-service device as a request for display of the merchant on the map service, so that the map-service device adds a landmark on the map service based on the location of the merchant, and associate the access link with the landmark (Figs. 1 and 7; ¶0066[Similarly, if a portion of the potential content is identified by the content framework as a business address, that information can then be used to display a map on the website that depicts the location of the address.]; Examiner notes that a map that displays the location of the address is comparable to a landmark in view of ¶0045[Referring to FIG. 1, a web server 100 may be configured to communicate over the Internet with one or more requesting device 110 in order to serve requested website content to the requesting device 110.
 The requesting devices 110 may request the website content using any electronic communication medium, communication protocol, and computer software suitable for transmission of data over the Internet.
 Examples include, respectively and without limitation: a wired connection, WiFi or other wireless network, cellular network, or satellite network; Transmission Control Protocol and Internet Protocol ("TCP/IP"), Global System for mobile Communications ("GSM") protocols, code division multiple access ("CDMA") protocols, and Long Term Evolution ("LTE") mobile phone protocols; and web browsers such as MICROSOFT INTERNET EXPLORER, MOZILLA FIREFOX, and APPLE SAFARI.]; Examiner notes that accessing the website by requesters is comparable to an access link).